 Some of the effective Chicago OCD treatment approaches that lead to obsessive-compulsive disorder recovery include:

-- Antidepressant medication: Antidepressant drugs are used to treat this disorder.
+Antidepressant drugs are used to treat this disorder.
 Selective serotonin uptake inhibitors are effective drugs for treating OCD.
 When patients start this medication-assisted treatment for OCD, they can focus on recovery when they’re also going through some form of behavioral correction therapy.

-- Family therapy: Providing education for loved ones is an important aspect of recovery.
+Providing education for loved ones is an important aspect of recovery.
 Counseling sessions can help a patient’s family members understand the nature of OCD and learn how to help their loved one fully recover.

 If your loved one has obsessive-compulsive disorder, then you need to find a treatment program that specializes in treating OCD as well as addiction.
 Gateway offers effective dual diagnosis treatment programs that work for both OCD and addiction.
 We’ve been providing life-saving addiction treatment with proven results in Illinois for over 50 years.